 If you were born before 1st January 1955 your pension age is 65.
 The exception is women who joined the Jersey Social Security Scheme before 1st January 1975.
 They can claim a pension when they reach the age of 60.

-For full details of how the pension age increases will take effect for anyone born after 1st January 1955 see the Social Security website:
+For full details of how the pension age increases will take effect for anyone born after 1st January 1955 see the following website:

-To work out the amount of someone’s pension the Social Security Department currently looks at a ‘working life period’ of 45 years ie from 18- 65.
+To work out the amount of someone’s pension Customer and Local Services currently looks at a ‘working life period’ of 45 years ie from 18- 65.
 The person’s pension calculation will be based on social security contributions paid or credited to the person between their 18th birthday and the end of the month prior to their 65th birthday.